marcopennekamp/lore/specification/modules.md

 A **local module** in respect to e.g. a function declaration refers to the module declaration that's placed specifically around the function declaration in source code.
 Because modules may be comprised of many module declarations sharing the same name across multiple fragments, the term local module is a necessary contrast to global modules.

 Note that, given these precedence rules, the following situation occurs: If we access `baz` in a local module `foo.bar`, but `foo.bar.baz` is declared in a non-local module, and the current fragment has an import `use bin.ban.baz`, the import is preferred, so `baz` refers to `bin.ban.baz`.
 This is necessary so that adding a name to a module doesn't break existing code in other fragments.

+Also note that in the example above, globally declared members of the parent module `foo` *cannot* be referred to via simple name.
+They'd have to be imported manually.

 ###### Example